 eBird Project Coordinator

 Ian is the person who writes most anything that you see come out of eBird: any posts on the home page, eBird Facebook/Twitter/Instagram, newsletters, etc. He also works to coordinate development projects, working with the technical team to bring new tools to eBird and eBird Mobile.
 He has been birding since 13, eBirding since 15, and is continually excited to be a part of the eBird and Cornell Lab team.
 When Ian isn’t writing emails or thinking eBird thoughts, he enjoys birding his yard in Ithaca and planning trips to various obscure places around the world.
-Next destination: West Papua, Indonesia!
+Next destination: Uganda!

 Iain is the Android developer for eBird, working remotely from the UK.
 As a keen ornithologist he is enthusiastic about working with AND for the global birdwatching community to engage in citizen science projects.
 Prior to joining the Lab Iain led the web and mobile development teams at the British Trust for Ornithology.
 His other interests revolve around arachnology (with a PhD in upland invertebrate ecology from University of Durham) and long-distance triathlon.
 His most recent highlight was seeing Gyrfalcon (twice!) on a visit to the Ithaca area.